 Yes.
-I had to write a few blogs and make some videos for the FEA Scholarship.
+I had to write a few blogs and record some videos for the FEA Scholarship.
 I am also creating a blog that features some of my interactions with Chileans as my individual service project for the Gilman Scholarship.
 Additionally, I will be helping the International Office this coming semester by helping students prepare their essays for the Gilman Scholarship.

 Based on your experience, how early should students start preparing their scholarship essays?

-Each scholarship has their own deadline but I would say to at least start two or three weeks in advance.
+Each scholarship has their own deadline, but I would say to at least start two or three weeks in advance.
 Ask a few people to edit your work; this will help you get their perspective and what you need to work on.
 It will also let you know if anything needs to be highlighted.

 Any special advice to first-generation students or students from underrepresented backgrounds?

 Communicate with your parents about your financial situation and talk to your advisors to see if it is a possible choice.
-Honestly, most students do not take summer classes, so summer if the best option if you do not want it to interfere with [specific] courses.
+Honestly, most students do not take summer classes, so summer is the best option if you do not want it to interfere with [specific] courses.